Eliminate Writer’s Block

 Writer's block

 This is the condition where a normally productive writer becomes stymied for no apparent reason.
-Writer’s block can be very harmful to the professional life of a writer.
-If you can’t write, how are you going to make any money?
+Writer's block can be very harmful to a writer's professional life.
+If you can't write, how are you going to make any money?
 Have no fear, relief for your problem is at hand.

 Creative writing requires the cooperation of both parts of your mind.
-So before we can talk about solving your problem, we first need to briefly discuss these two parts of the mind and how they can work together to produce quality writing.
+Before we can talk about solving your problem, we need to briefly discuss these two parts of the mind and how they can work together to produce quality writing.

 Parts of the mind

 The mind consisted of two parts.
-These are the conscious, and the subconscious.
-From now on I will use the term “Adult” for the conscious portion of the mind.
-I will use the term “Child” for the subconscious portion of the mind.
+These are the conscious and the subconscious.
+From now on I will use the term "Adult" for the conscious portion of the mind.
+I will use the term "Child" to refer to the subconscious portion of the mind.

-Nature of the two parts of the mind — The normal Adult mind is the controller.
+Nature of the two parts of the mind -- The normal Adult mind is the controller.
 It is controlling, stern, and restrictive.
-It is meant to take command of most situations and determine what actions are required.
+It is meant to take command of most situations and determine the required actions.

 For example, the Child may want to be creative and begin writing, regardless of how good it is.
 The Adult may insist that the initial writing must be acceptable to start with.